-- Segment Admins and Viewers of Segments with 30 or more Responses can also see a "mini-Key Driver Analysis" for just their Segment.
+- Group Admins and Viewers of Custom Groups with 30 or more Responses can also see a "mini-Key Driver Analysis" for just their Group.

 - Once you have researched the Key Driver Analysis’s findings and have decided what initiatives to address the top priorities, you can create a Progress Plan to monitor the progress.

 Once you have pinpointed the top priorities to analyze further, go to your Heatmap.
 Here, you can find the low-score and high-score employee groups of these top priority Drivers.